People with disability have the same rights as all members of the community.

 This includes everything to do with renting flats, houses, hotel/motel rooms, caravans and commercial premises.

 This includes becoming a member of a registered club, entry into a club and the services you get in a club.
 A registered club is any club that sells alcohol or has gambling machines.

-The Disability Inclusion Action Plan was developed with a view to creating a disability friendly environment to ensure all people can access our services.
-The Disability Inclusion Action Plan identifies the Department of Justice's responsibilities, objectives, goals and policies in relation to people with disability.
+The Department of Communities and Justice Disability Inclusion Action Plan is being developed to ensure all people can access our services.
+The Disability Inclusion Action Plan identifies the Departments responsibilities, objectives, goals and policies in relation to people with disability.
 The plan includes strategies to:

 If you are a victim as a direct result of a criminal offence, and you have suffered physical or emotional harm, loss or damage to property,